Frequently Asked Questions

 Tahoe Whitewater Tours currently offers the most customer-friendly cancellation policy in the river industry.
 We ask our guests to please honor the policy so we can continue to offer it to our future guests.

 You may cancel or change group size up to 48 hours in advance of your reservation with no penalty.

 Within 48 hours of the tour time, any cancellations, changes, or “no shows” are responsible for payment in full.

 Is there a weight limit for your tours?

 Safety is our number one concern while you’re here with us.
 Taking a trip on a whitewater river is taking part in an active sport, so being in good physical condition is important.
-On our trips all guests are required to paddle and work as a team to ensure a safe run.
+On our trips, all guests are required to paddle and work as a team to ensure a successful run.
 Accidentally falling out of the raft and swimming are potential risks that can and do occur.
-Most end up enjoying there whitewater swim afterwards, however if for any reason you end up in the water its important to be able to self rescue.
-Our policy is to not take guests over 250 lbs, however if you are in good physical condition at or above this weight we are happy to take you.
-Please call our office with any questions or concerns to this policy.
+Most end up enjoying their whitewater swim afterward, however, if for any reason you end up in the water it is important to be able to self-rescue.
+Our policy is to not take guests over 250 lbs, however, if you are in good physical condition at or above this weight we are happy to take you.
+Please call our office with any questions or concerns about this policy.

 Since whitewater rafting is an adventure sport with inherent risks involved we ask all participants to be 7 years old and above.
 This age is an age in which kids are aware of their surroundings and can listen to directions when asked to do so.

 Over the years we have come up with this as our minimum age requirement.

 After you make your reservation with us you will receive an email with information concerning your trip.
 Items such as what to bring, directions to meeting locations, plus more.